status92/equalizer3/README.md

 [Equalizer](https://equalizer.fi/) Equalizer, is an AMM DEX with equal and self-adjusting governance token distribution.
 It aims to achieve an equal and efficient governance token distribution mechanism.

-Attention!
-This subgraph is under development.
-Any edits, improvements, corrections are welcome.

-This subgraph dynamically tracks any made deposits, emergency withdraw, withdrawal, transfer of rights to the token from the Equalizer.fi exchange.
+This subgraph dynamically tracks any made data on deposits, withdrawals, exchange rounds, emergency withdrawal of funds, as well as token burning.from the Equalizer.fi exchange.

 ## Queries